ankitadhandha/sph_doc/$_02-core-19-non-composition-data.rst

 Chromatographic and Spectral Profiles
 -------------------------------------

-Ontomatica deposition service integrates the following terms for use by Investigators when depositing chromatographic and spectral profiles.
+Ontomatica deposition service integrates the following terms for use by :ref:`investigators <terms-Investigator>` |_| when depositing chromatographic and spectral profiles.

 The `Physico-chemical methods and properties ontology <http://www.ontobee.org/browser/index.php?o=FIX>`_ (FIX) has been parsed and each term below is referenceable.
 The HUPO Proteomics `Mass Spectrometry ontology <http://www.psidev.info/>`_ (MS) has not been parse.
 Instead, Ontomatica uses the Essepuntato `Live OWL Documentation Service <http://www.essepuntato.it/lode>`_ (LODE) to display the `MS ontology <http://www.essepuntato.it/lode/owlapi/http://www.ontomatica.com/public/organizations/BETV/ms.owl>`_.
 Be patient while the LODE service parses the MS ontology OWL file.
 Once displayed, each facet term code below is searchable.

+Ontomatica deposition service will enable :ref:`investigators <terms-Investigator>` |_| to deposit data like this data from USDA:

+   - `Fingerprint data for chemical Glucoraphanin from biological sample Brassica oleracea Brocolli (italica) Legacy <https://docs.google.com/spreadsheet/pub?key=0ArcX1zlTGgmjdEFpbWNoTTJRMThYVFVCaWFBN3A5RUE&output=html>`_

-In the table below a **Section** is upper case bold and a *Topic* is upper case italic.
+In the table below a **Section** is upper case bold and a *Topic* |_| is upper case italic.
 The spectral term is lower case and associated with its facet term code.

 .. csv-table::
    :header: "Spectral Profile Information", "Ontology Term"